Think building a new home is out of the question in the current housing market? Think again.

 Concern #1: “The market is too volatile.”

 It’s a common misconception that the current housing market is headed for an inevitable crash.
-But the likelihood of that is extremely low.
-The main reason prices rose so rapidly is due to the fact that there is not enough inventory to meet the demand.
-Remote work and record-low interest rates during the 2020 pandemic gave people more incentive to relocate and buy a home in places that wouldn’t have been an option before.
-With continued flexibility to work from home, many are still looking for a home with space to accommodate this new lifestyle.
+But the likelihood of that is low.
+The main reason prices rose rapidly is insufficient inventory to meet the demand.
+In 2020 this crisis was magnified by record-low interest rates and more opportunities for remote jobs, giving people more financial freedom and the ability to relocate to find their dream homes.

 Redfin Chief Economist Daryl Fairweather explains that this current housing market is fundamentally different from the housing bubble of the mid-2000s, which was driven by loose lending practices that allowed many homebuyers to take out mortgages they couldn’t afford.
 “That’s simply no longer the case.
-The housing market is still much stronger than it was before the Great Recession,” says Fairweather.
+The housing market is still much stronger than before the Great Recession,” says Fairweather.
+So if you’ve been waiting to buy or build your dream home, it might be time to take the next step.

 Concern #2: Rising interest rates

-Taking out a home loan with the rise in interest rates may cause hesitation, but rates are still relatively low by historical standards and have started to stabilize.
-We also partner with preferred lenders who offer portfolio jumbo loans with significantly lower interest rates than conforming loans that have been hit hardest by rate increases.
-Unlike a GSE loan that must adhere to the standards put in place by Freddie Mac and Fannie Mae, the portfolio jumbo loans from our preferred lenders can offer buyers more flexibility and potentially better rates.
-“People are often surprised by what we can do for them and find our rates to be extremely competitive.” says Tayt Ianni, a Senior Mortgage Loan Consultant with Kinecta.
+Taking out a home loan with the rise in interest rates may cause hesitation.
+However, rates are still relatively low by historical standards and have started to stabilize.
+When buying or building a new TJH home, you gain access to our preferred lending partners.
+These lenders offer jumbo portfolio loans with significantly lower interest rates than conforming loans that have been hit hardest by rate increases.
+Unlike a GSE loan that must adhere to the standards of Freddie Mac and Fannie Mae, the jumbo portfolio loans from our preferred lenders can offer buyers more flexibility and potentially better rates.
+“People are often surprised by what we can do for them and find our rates extremely competitive,” says Tayt Ianni, a Senior Mortgage Loan Consultant with Kinecta.

 Concern #3: “Financing a new home build is too complicated.”